Algebraic Diversity: Principles of a Group-Theoretic Approach to Signal Processing: Blind Group Matching

-A single outstanding case has resisted clean automation.
+The most demanding case is the composite signal.
 Signals composed of multiple components with \emph{distinct} matched groups, for example a sum of two tones with a chirp and an AR(1) process, present a problem that is not a failure of the methodology but a fundamental question about what ``the matched group'' means for such a composite.
 No single finite group simultaneously matches a tone component ($\mathbb{Z}_M$), a chirp component ($D_\mu \mathbb{Z}_M D_\mu^{-1}$ with different conjugation), and an AR($n$) component (Kaiser-windowed cyclic with its own $\beta^*$).
 Running $D_{CV}$ on the composite signal returns the product group $\mathbb{Z}_{M/2} \times \mathbb{Z}_2$ as a compromise candidate, and the $\hat{\psi}$ sweep sees only the dominant tone component ($\hat{\psi} \approx 0.70$ on the tone axis versus $\hat{\psi} \approx 0.14$ on the chirp axis); the composite structure does not project cleanly onto any single-group axis.

-Three partial strategies have been developed: subspace-then-AD (estimate one component, remove it, blind-match the residual), iterative stripping (sequential group matching with group-theoretic deflation applied across component classes rather than across generators of a fixed group), and product-group matching (search over $G_1 \times G_2$ with two components).
-Each captures a subset of the composite structure; none closes the problem.
-The $\hat{\kappa}$ trajectory and variance-scaling diagnostics of Section~\ref{sec:scaling} remain reliable indicators of \emph{whether} the candidate group is a complete match (rejecting the product-group compromise as incomplete) and therefore detect the presence of the mixed-structure condition even when they do not resolve it.
-The mixed-structure case is the one remaining open problem in the automatic blind group-matching pipeline and we believe it admits a resolution in the same representation-theoretic language as the rest of the methodology; development is ongoing.